jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 ![](./images/fig2.2.png) Fig 2.2

+Lastly, attach your `LineOfSight.cs` script to your *LineOfSight* game object.

 ### The Enemy Script

 Now, let's make the enemy chase the player.
 Open up the `Enemy.cs` script located under the scripts folder.
 Below are the variables you'll need to complete this task: